emqxarchive/emqx-enterprise-docs-en/rest.rst

         }
     }

-Retrive a Client in the Cluster
+Retrieve a Client in the Cluster
 -------------------------------

 Definition::